How to Use Claude Skills to Turn an On-Site Incident Note Into a Clear Incident Report

 Quality checks

-- The final report preserves the difference between facts, quotes, and unverified statements.
+- The final report preserves the difference between facts, direct quotes, and unverified statements.

 - Names, dates, times, and locations match the verified sources.